tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/API_GrantedDBsForGroup.html' target='_blank'>Quick Base Documentation</a>

+Use API_GrantedDBsForGroup to get a list of all the applications that a group can access.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------